davissp14/messenger_app/README.md

 To start your Phoenix app:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Create and migrate your database with `mix ecto.create && mix ecto.migrate` -- If you get `FATAL (invalid_authorization_specification): role "postgres" does not exist` create superuser with command `createuser postgres --superuser`
   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`